First published on Monday, September 30, 2024

 Revisit your fire risk assessments regularly, especially after changes to your workplace, to keep them up to date.

-Stay current with fire safety legislation
+Stay updated on the current fire safety legislation

 Laws and fire safety regulations change.
 Stay informed and make sure your business remains compliant.

 Regularly reviewing your fire safety policies and equipment ensures they remain effective.
 This includes updating risk assessments when introducing new machinery or equipment that could alter fire risks.
+Plus, be sure to have the right insurance as a safety net for your business.

 Managing fire safety can feel like a big task, but health & safety software makes it more accessible.
 With BrightSafe's health and safety software, you can easily stay on top of fire safety regulations and manage your responsibilities.